 At the bottom of the inhaler, you’ll see a small opening (it looks similar to the opening on the bottom of a piggy bank).
 The oils can be added to this opening.

 How long should I use the inhaler?

 The most beneficial amount of time to use the inhaler is for a period of 5 to 10 minutes straight, where every one to two breaths are filtered through the inhaler.
-You can use the inhaler every day – think of it like a meditation or watch a fun film.
+You can use the inhaler every day.

 Why is this better/different than a Neti pot?

-Neti pots take more effort to prepare, can be messy, may be irritating to some people and really just focus on the nose and upper sinus area.
-Salt inhalers are mess-free, easy to use, quick to set-up, and great for travel.
-We recommend bringing the salt inhaler for easy use during car, train and air travel.
+Neti pots require a lot of preparation, can be messy to use, and may be irritating to some people.
+Salt inhalers are a different experience and more meditative, they are also mess-free, easy to use, quick to set-up, and great for travel.
+We recommend bringing the salt inhaler along for car, train and air travel.